rVnPower/pixivfe/README.md

 # Clone the PixivFE repository
 git clone https://codeberg.org/VnPower/PixivFE.git && cd PixivFE

+# Build the project
+make build

-# Run in PixivFE in development mode (styles and templates reload automatically)
+# Run PixivFE in development mode (styles and templates reload automatically)
-PIXIVFE_DEV=1 <other_environment_variables> go run .
+PIXIVFE_DEV=1 <other_environment_variables> make run
 ```

+## Using the Makefile

+The project includes a Makefile to simplify common development tasks.
+Here are the available commands:

+- `make all`: Run fmt, build, and test
+- `make fmt`: Format Go code
+- `make build`: Build the binary
+- `make test`: Run tests
+- `make run`: Build and run the binary
+- `make clean`: Remove the built binary
+- `make install-pre-commit`: Install test script as pre-commit hook
+- `make help`: Show all available targets and their descriptions

+You can use these commands to streamline your development workflow.

 ## Hosting PixivFE

 You can use PixivFE for personal use!
-Assuming that you use an operating system that can run POSIX shell scripts, install `go`, clone this repository, modify the `run.sh` file, and profit!
+Assuming that you use an operating system that can run POSIX shell scripts, install `go`, clone this repository, and use the Makefile to build and run the project.
 I recommend self-hosting your own instance for personal use, instead of relying entirely on official instances.

 To deploy PixivFE using Docker or the compiled binary, see [Hosting PixivFE](https://pixivfe-docs.pages.dev/hosting-pixivfe/).